Pixxles/PixxlesGatewayIntegrationGuide/IntegrationTesting.md

 [2] Diners Club do not support the Address Verification Service (AVS).
 For testing purposes, we advise that a separate Merchant Account is used with AVS is turned off.

 ## 3-D Secure Testing
-Your test accounts are connected to our 3-D Secure Product Integration Testing (PIT) system rather than to the production 3-D Secure servers.
+Your test account is connected to our 3-D Secure Product Integration Testing (PIT) system rather than to the production 3-D Secure servers.

 You can use any of the [test cards](#test-cards) with this PIT system, and the authentication status returned by the Directory Server (for frictionless flow simulation) can be selected using the value of the card expiry month as follows: